mr-narender/python-in-python/README.md

 ## Features
-Below is a brief overview of the game.
+Below is a brief overview showing the main features of the game.

 ### Chequered background

 - placeholder

 ### Growing snake

+- placeholder

+### Increasing speed

 - placeholder